-From XRD analysis: ZnOhexagonal wurtzite phase with a preferential orientation (101) and that the mean crystallites size decreases of 25nm to 15mn as the deposition temperature increases of 300 to 400°C Due to all these properties, ZnO thin films are considered a material with a big potential for to be used as ETL in solar cells.
-The samples showed a high transmittance in the visible region (85-99%), which is optimal for the application as ETL (band gap, it could be modulated with the change of the deposition temperature).
+From optical characterization, the samples showed a high transmittance in the visible region (85-99%), which is optimal for the application as ETL.
+In relation with the change in the value of the band gap, it could be modulated with the change of the deposition temperature.

-The electrical measurements, which revealed a low resistivity of 1-4 Ω cm and a relativity high electron mobility of charge carriers of 304 cm2/Vs in all the films.
+The electrical measurements, which revealed a low resistivity of 1-4 $\Omega$ cm and a relativity high electron mobility of charge carriers of 304 cm2/Vs in all the films.
 This is an expected results due to the material nature.